D4wnstar/aetherwisp/Artificial Intelligence/Machine learning/Classification/Classification.md

 When there are only two categories, we call the technique [[binary classification]].
 If there are more, we call it [[multiclass classification]].
 ## Types
 ### Random classifier
 The simplest (and least useful) case is **random classifier**, which simply returns a random category.
-Formally, its prediction function is a [[random variable]]:
+Formally, its prediction function is a [[Random variable]]:
 $$f_\text{random}=y_{i}\quad\text{where}\quad i\sim U(1,\ldots,\lvert Y \rvert )$$
-where $U$ is a [[uniform distribution]] over all possible class indexes.
+where $U$ is a [[Uniform distribution]] over all possible class indexes.
 Naturally, this models no dependency between the inputs and outputs: it's just random.
 In fact, there's no learning phase at all (how could there be?), so it's hard to even call this a model.
 Nevertheless, it is the theoretically simplest classifier.
 A fair coin toss is a random binary classifier.
 A fair $N$-faced die is a random $N$-multiclass classifier.

 There's no real difficulty in building a random classifier: just sample values from a uniform distribution and map them to class labels.
 ### Dummy classifier